new genuary: introducing dougal macarthur | read | i-D

 How did you get into photography?

-I've always been into art and pictures, but it was an old friend of my parents that really got me into taking my own photographs by bringing me on shoots to play music when he was in London, and every time I got more and more into the photography side of it.
+I've always been into art and pictures, but it was an old friend of my parents that really got me into taking my own photographs by bringing me on shoots to play music when he was in London.
+Every time, I got more and more into the photography side of it.

-I like that through the act of photographing something, it immediately attaches importance to it, and how it's like a window into a world in a more transparent way than something like painting or drawing.
+I like that through the act of photographing something, it immediately attaches importance to it.
+It's like a window into a world in a more transparent way than something like painting or drawing.

 Through assisting.